Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/SimpleGMSAApp/Getting-Started.md

 This application is provided by Microsoft through the [GMSA on AKS PowerShell Module](https://learn.microsoft.com/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module).
 The manifest for this application has been modified to support ingress using Azure private load balancer.
 After setting up GMSA, the instructions will ask you perform a deployment that grabs the sample application through the PowerShell module.
 Do not deploy the application through the PowerShell module and please follow the steps below.

-Because the infrastructure has been deployed in a private AKS cluster setup with private endpoints for the container registry and other components, you will need to perform the application container build and the publishing to the Container Registry from the Dev Domain Controller Jumpbox  in the Hub VNET, connecting via the Bastion Host service.
+Because the infrastructure has been deployed in a private AKS cluster setup with private endpoints for the container registry and other components, you will need to perform the application container build and the publishing to the Container Registry from the Domain Controller in the Hub VNET, connecting via the Bastion Host service.
 If your computer is connected to the hub network, you may be able to just use that as well.
 The rest of the steps can be performed on your local machine by using AKS Run commands which allow access into private clusters using RBAC.
 This will help with improving security and will provide a more user-friendly way of editing YAML files.

 ## Connecting to the Bastion Host

-1. Use Bastion Host to connect to the jumpbox.
-2. Enter the username and password.
-If you have used a public key, then select upload private key (corresponding to the public key) to connect.
-3. Once you connect ensure you permit the site to read the content of your clipboard
+Follow the instructions [here](https://learn.microsoft.com/azure/bastion/bastion-connect-vm-rdp-windows) to connect to your Domain Controller deployed through the reference architecture via Bastion using RDP or instructions [here](https://learn.microsoft.com/azure/bastion/bastion-connect-vm-ssh-windows) to connect via SSH.

-## Prepare your Jumpbox VM with tools (run from local machine) // validate this step because of previous error
+## Prepare your Jumpbox VM with tools (run from local machine)

 * Install az cli for windows.
-You can find latest version [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)
+You can find latest version [here](https://learn.microsoft.com/cli/azure/install-azure-cli-windows?tabs=azure-cli)
 * After installing az cli you will need to install aks add-on.
 Run az aks install-cli to add support for kubelogin and kubectl.
 * Please add "C:\Users\sysadmin\.azure-kubelogin" and "C:\Users\sysadmin\.azure-kubectl to your search PATH so the `kubelogin.exe` can be found.
 3 options: